 A Low-Carb, High-Protein Diet

-Surprisingly, a low-carbohydrate, high-protein diet can create a falsely elevated BAC reading.
-This is primarily due to the body producing ketones, a common byproduct when the body burns fat for energy instead of carbohydrates—a process known as ketosis.
+A low-carbohydrate, high-protein diet can create a falsely elevated BAC reading, as the body produces ketones, a common byproduct when it burns fat for energy instead of carbohydrates, a process known as ketosis.

 Acetone is one type of ketone the body produces, which it expels through the breath, urine, and sweat.
 Acetone can be chemically similar to isopropyl alcohol.
-Some breathalyzers cannot tell the difference between ethanol and acetone.
+Some breathalyzers cannot distinguish between ethanol and acetone.
 So, when a person in ketosis exhales into the device, it may detect the acetone and falsely interpret it as ethanol.

 This misidentification can lead to a significantly higher BAC reading than is accurate.